VaLeXaR/wp-multilang/readme.txt

 == Changelog ==
 = 2.4.3 =
 - fix WooCommerce settings options for admin pages translation
+- fix bug with preview mode for posts and pages where the proper URL was not correct in admin

 == Changelog ==
 = 2.4.2 =